Introduction to Inbound Marketing

 Build customer personas for every ideal buyer you wish to target.

-A customer persona, or buyer persona, is a fictional, generalized representations of a businesses ideal customers.
-Personas make it easier to understand and tailor content to the needs, behaviors, and concerns of prospects and customers.
+A customer persona, or buyer persona, is a fictional, generalized representation of a business’s ideal customers.
+Personas make it easier to understand and tailor content to prospects’ and customers’ needs, behaviors, and concerns.

 Effective buyer personas come from market research and insights you gather from your existing customer base (through surveys, interviews, etc.).
 Depending on your business, you could have as few as one or two personas or dozens.
 (Note: If you’re new to personas, start small!
 You can develop more personas later if needed.)